TechNikh/OMRcheckerWiki/User-Guide.md

-# Step by Step Walkthrough for Creating Template Layout
+## Step by step walkthrough for creating a basic template
 **Note for contributors:** There's a [TODO Challenge](./TODOs) to automate this process using image processing.

-## Setting up template on a sample image
-This tutorial will show you how to create template layout files such as the default 'H_template.json' by two examples.
+This tutorial will show you how to create template layout files using a simple example.

 <!-- TODO explain directory structure here -->